kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 ## Additions

-- To have a consistent output, we will use the Unified Logging library
+- To have a consistent output, we will use the Unified Logging library.